SiOsaka01/CyberQuiz_Level1_test/README.md

 # CyberQuiz_Level1_test
-The first five questions of a mock test I failed on.
+The first five questions.
 This code tries to create a template for a quiz.
+But the media queries for selecting the correct user inputs are stumping me?